ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Clients can use padding to reduce the effectiveness of traffic analysis.
 Padding is a capability provided by binary HTTP messages; see {{Section 3.8 of BINARY}}.
-If the encapsulation format is used to protect a different message type (see {{repurposing}}), that message format might need to include padding support.
+If the encapsulation method described in this document is used to protect a different message type (see {{repurposing}}), that message format might need to include padding support.

 ## Server Responsibilities {#server-responsibilities}